shanencross/mr-robogers-neighborhood/README.md

 Test 5: "If any number between 0 and 9 is inputted, it should return the range of numbers from 0 to the input, except 1, 2, and 3 are replaced with "Beep!", "Boop!", and "Won't you be my neightbor?" respectively
 Expect(beepBoop(9).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9"]));

+Test 6: "If any number between 0 and 19 is inputted, it should return the range of numbers from 0 to the input, except any number with 1, 2, or 3 as a digit is replaced with "Beep!", "Boop!", or "Won't you be my neightbor?" respectively, with the rule for 3 prioritized above 2, and the rule for 2 prioritized above 1
+Expect(beepBoop(19).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", 14, 15, 16, 17, 18, 19]));

 ## Known Bugs